fastlane/ci/README.md

 export FASTLANE_CI_REPO_URL="https://github.com/your-name/your-ci-config"

 # Needed just for the first startup of fastlane.ci:
-# The email address used for the intial clone for the config repo
+# The email address used for the initial clone for the config repo
 export FASTLANE_CI_INITIAL_CLONE_EMAIL="email@user.com"

 # The API token used for the initial clone for the config repo